jitongj/Climate/README.md

   | rworldmap         | 1.3-8         |
   | pracma            | 2.4.4         |

   **Note**: Versions are accurate as of February 5, 2025.
 It's recommended to check for the latest versions before installation.
+The R packages listed above are required to run our code.
+If additional packages are requested during installation, this may be due to differences in your existing RStudio environment.
+Please follow the prompts to install any missing dependencies as needed.

 - **Tested Versions**:
   This software has been tested on R version 4.3.3.